Crooke Surname

 Where Does The Last Name Crooke Come From? nationality or country of origin

-Crooke is borne by more people in The United States than any other country/territory.
-It may be found as:.
-For other possible spellings of Crooke click here.
+The last name Crooke occurs most in The United States.
+It can also be rendered as:.
+For other potential spellings of this surname click here.

 How Common Is The Last Name Crooke? popularity and diffusion

-The last name Crooke is the 148,596th most frequent surname in the world.
-It is borne by approximately 1 in 2,449,595 people.
-The last name Crooke occurs predominantly in The Americas, where 52 percent of Crooke reside; 44 percent reside in North America and 43 percent reside in Anglo-North America.
+Crooke is the 148,596th most prevalent surname on a worldwide basis It is held by approximately 1 in 2,449,595 people.
+The last name is primarily found in The Americas, where 52 percent of Crooke are found; 44 percent are found in North America and 43 percent are found in Anglo-North America.

-The last name Crooke is most frequent in The United States, where it is borne by 1,338 people, or 1 in 270,896.
-In The United States it is primarily found in: Florida, where 15 percent are found, Georgia, where 12 percent are found and California, where 8 percent are found.
-Outside of The United States it exists in 35 countries.
+The last name is most widespread in The United States, where it is borne by 1,338 people, or 1 in 270,896.
+In The United States Crooke is mostly found in: Florida, where 15 percent are found, Georgia, where 12 percent are found and California, where 8 percent are found.
+Barring The United States it is found in 35 countries.
 It also occurs in England, where 18 percent are found and Australia, where 13 percent are found.

 Crooke Family Population Trend historical fluctuation